 On February 11, 2021, the Company entered into a five year note with M&T Bank with a principal amount of \$68,502 pursuant to the Paycheck Protection Program ("PPP Term Note") under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
-The PPP Loan is evidenced by a promissory note.
-The PPP Term Note bears interest at a fixed annual rate of 1.00%, with the first sixteen months of principal and interest deferred or until we apply for the loan forgiveness.
-The PPP Term Note may be accelerated upon the occurrence of an event of default.
+The PPP Loan was evidenced by a promissory note.
+The PPP Term Note had a fixed annual rate of 1.00%, with the first sixteen months of principal and interest deferred until we applied for loan forgiveness.
+The PPP Term Note was subject to acceleration upon the occurrence of an event of default.

-The PPP Term Note is unsecured and guaranteed by the United States Small Business Administration.
+The PPP Term Note was unsecured and guaranteed by the United States Small Business Administration.
 The Company applied to M&T Bank for forgiveness of the PPP Term Note, with the amount which may be forgiven equal to at least 60% of payroll costs and other eligible payments incurred by the Company, calculated in accordance with the terms of the CARES Act.
-As of March 31, 2022, we owed \$68,502 to M&T Bank.
-In April, 2022 the Company received confirmation that the loan was fully forgiven.
+In April 2022 the Company received confirmation that the PPP Loan was fully forgiven.